hartrusion/RbmkSimulator/CODE_OF_CONDUCT.md

 # Code of Conduct

 **tl;dr**: Respect human rights.
 Don't do actions which undermine them.

-This is a more abstract way to describe CoCs that you will find on many Open Source projects.
+As a maintainer and author of this project I want to use this opportunity to mark the importance of human rights towards a peaceful existence of mankind.
+It is obvious that there are individuals, groups and even organisations which actively try to reverse the achievements of peace, freedom and bodily integrity.

+Instead of requiring a certain behaviour or attitude towards anything, I've chosen to use a more abstract way on describing what is an essential requirement to contribute to this project.

+Diversity means discussion, listening, accepting or even tolerating things which might be uncomfortable.
+This is something I do encourage.

 Every person who participates in this project (issues, pull requests, discussions and so on) must acknowledge, respect and support human rights as declared in the **Universal Declaration of Human Rights** from 10 December 1948.

-If you're not familiar with this declaration, you might want to read it as it marks an important part in development of mankind towards a peaceful civilization.

 Contributions of any form which directly or indirectly try to undermine human rights will not be tolerated and removed.
 This includes: